OxanaK/Drum-Machine/README.md

 # Drum-Machine
-designing and developing a web application for displaying the random quotes for different screen sizes
+designing and developing a web application for making funny tunes by pressing keys on the keyboard in different sequences, works for different screen sizes

 Try it! ---->